sdx0112/Chinese-Topic-Modelling/README.md

 ## 4. What about new topics?

+There are two scenarios where a LLM may generate a new topic for a paragraph:

-It is possible that LLM gives a new topic for some paragraph.
-There are two cases.
-One is that the paragraph is talking a topic in the pre-defined list but the LLM did not strictly follow the prompt.
+- The paragraph discusses a topic that is already present in the pre-defined list, but the LLM did not strictly adhere to the provided prompt.
-In this case we can find the topic in the pre-defined list which has the most similar embedding to the embedding of the new topic.
+In such cases, we can identify the topic from the pre-defined list that has the most similar embedding to the embedding of the generated new topic.

-The other case is that the paragraph is indeed talking about something new.
-This case can be flagged out by setting a similarity threshold when looking for the most similar topic as in case one.
+- The paragraph introduces a genuinely new topic that is not covered by the pre-defined list.
+To detect this scenario, a similarity threshold can be set when searching for the most similar topic, similar to the first case.
-When all such new topics are identified, we can use LLM again to cluster these new topics into a small number of more concentrate new topics, and suggest to include these new topics in the pre-defined list.
+Once all such new topics have been identified, the LLM can be utilized again to cluster these new topics into a smaller number of more focused topics.
+These newly clustered topics can then be suggested for inclusion in the pre-defined list.

 # Identify top 3 emerging topics in Year 2023
 To identify emerging topics in Year 2023, the first thought is to compare the topic frequency in Year 2022 and in Year 2023.